confluentinc/cp-ansible/docs/index.rst

 * Installs Confluent Platform packages
 * Starts services using systemd scripts
-* Provides configuration options for plaintext, SSL, SASL_SSL, SASL_Kerberos, SSL_Kerberos, Kerberos, Kerberos_ssl_customcerts  communication amongst the services
+* Provides configuration options for plaintext, SSL, SASL_SSL, SASL_Kerberos, SSL_Kerberos, Kerberos, Kerberos_ssl_customcerts security between Confluent Platform component services.

 The services that can be installed from this repository are: